Zaire 74

 Franco Luambo and his OK Jazz orchestra in a live concert at Zaire 74.

 Zaire 74 was a three-day live music festival that took place on 22 to 24 September 1974 at the Stade du 20 Mai in Kinshasa, Zaire (now Democratic Republic of the Congo).
-The concert, conceived by South African trumpeter Hugh Masekela and record producer Stewart Levine, was meant to be a major promotional event for the heavyweight boxing championship match between Muhammad Ali and George Foreman, known as The Rumble in the Jungle.
-When an injury forced Foreman to postpone the fight by six weeks, the festival's intended audience of international tourists was all but eliminated and Levine had to decide whether or not to cancel the event.
+The concert, conceived by South African trumpeter Hugh Masekela and record producer Stewart Levine, was meant to be a major promotional event for The Rumble in the Jungle heavyweight boxing championship match between George Foreman and Muhammad Ali.
+When an injury forced Foreman to postpone the fight by six weeks, the music festival's intended audience of international tourists was all but eliminated and Levine had to decide whether or not to cancel the event.
 The decision was made to move forward, and 80,000 people attended.

 In addition to promoting the Ali-Foreman fight, the Zaire 74 event was intended to present and promote racial and cultural solidarity between African American and African people.
 Thirty-one performing groups—17 from Zaire and 14 from overseas—performed.
 Featured performers included top R&B and soul artists from the United States such as James Brown, Bill Withers, B.B.
 King, and The Spinners as well as prominent African performers such as Miriam Makeba, Zaïko Langa Langa, TPOK Jazz, and Tabu Ley Rochereau.
 Other performers included Celia Cruz and the Fania All-Stars.